-Many of us wire photojournalists struggle with debts incurred from broken or replaced camera gear; the waiting period for an article submission; the fear that National Health Care would be eliminated or that we would not meet the minumum income level required for NHC - all impacted when and how I could monetarily donate to a charity.
+Many of us wire photojournalists struggle with debts incurred from broken or replaced camera gear; the waiting period for an article submission; the concern that we would not meet the minumum income level required for National Health Care - all impacted when and how I could monetarily donate to a charity.

 I try to volunteer regularly with Micah Ministry, which feeds the homeless in Independence, a high-crime area of the city I live in.
 But it isn't enough, and in a sense it never will be either.
 There is always more that a single person can always do.....

-I had to find a way to protect the copyrights of ZUMA Press, the national ballet company, and my own copyright.
+I had to find a way to protect the copyrights of ZUMA Press, the national ballet companies, and my own copyright.
 Once a photo is seen online, editors will not purchase the photographs.
 Magazines want new and original photo essays, which are crucial to my income.
-By having this page where people can donate $1 to the charities, in exchange for a free photo print, I can still gather contributions to charity, bring honor to my profession, and to let individuals have their precious memories.
+By having this page where people can donate to the charities, in exchange for a free photo print, I can still gather contributions to charity, bring honor to my profession, and to let individuals have their precious memories.

 It is for specific individuals with these special circumstances, that I created this page.
 Thank you for reading, and Christ's Blessings to all.